carderne/carderne.github.io/_posts/2019-01-02-night-time-lights-find-grid.md

 ## So many algorithms to choose from

 Minimum spanning trees have had a lot of interest over the years as a problem in network theory, with many different solutions proposed, each with its own uses and drawbacks in speed and complexity.
-For this I used Djikstra's, because it's one of the simplest to implement.
+For this we use Djikstra's, because it's one of the simplest to implement.
 Basically, it goes as follows:

 1) Start at a connected point.
 2) Branch outward (typically along network edges, but in this case between raster cells) keeping track of the cost as the total distance to a known connected location, adding each cell to the queue as we go.